YannickWnz/aggregator-website-client/README.md

 4. Install the Moment.js library (used for handling time and dates): npm install moment

+### Backend (PHP Laravel)

+1. Make sure to have an apache server up and running on your local machine

+2. Clone the backend repository: https://github.com/YannickWnz/aggregator-website.git

+3. In your terminal, navigate to the backend project directory: cd aggregator-website

+4. Install backend dependencies using Composer: composer install

 ## Usage

+### Frontend (React.js)

 1. Start the project: npm start

 2. Open your web browser and go to http://localhost:3000 to access the website.

+### Backend (Laravel)

+1. Start the Laravel backend server: php artisan serve

+2. The backend will be available at http://localhost:8000.

 ## Contributing